 Every day before you stop working, or in the evening after dinner, review your tasks for the next day.
 What is finished?
 What needs to spill over into the next day?
 What got in your way?

 Each morning get to work.
 Stay focused on the things on your list.
 Check off each task when it’s complete.
-If you complete your three highest priorities before the week is over, move on down the list to the next goal and schedule in the tasks.
+If you complete your three highest priorities before the week ends, move on down to the next goal on your list and schedule in those tasks.
 Or take some time off if you're pleased with your progress.

-At the end of the week, review what you’ve accomplished by looking at all those "check" items.
+At the end of the week, review what you’ve accomplished by looking at all those "checked" items.
 Feel good that you worked through your tasks.
 Pat yourself on the back.

-Your answers should be enlightening.
+Your answers will be enlightening!

 For example, the average person spends three hours a day watching TV.
-If this is one of your time-wasters, take back that twenty-one hours of wasted time each week.
+If this is one of your time-wasters, take back that twenty-one hours of wasted time each week!

 If you can’t completely eliminate your time wasters, find a way to minimize them.
 For example, watch only your favorite TV show and then turn off the TV instead of channel surfing.
-Put a time limit on time wasters – and then stick to it.
-Use a kitchen timer or the timer on your cell phone to help you keep them in control.
+Put a time limit on your time wasters – and then stick to it.
+Use a kitchen timer or the timer on your cell phone to help you keep time wasters in control.

 If you want to be a freelance writer, your time is your collateral.
 Time really is money!